raen79/fie/README.md

 ```bash
 $ bundle install
 ```
-3. Replace yield in your main layout with `render template: 'layouts/fie' %>`.
+3. Replace yield in your main layout with `<%= render template: 'layouts/fie' %>`.
 Below is an example.
     * Old:
     ```erb
     <!DOCTYPE html>